 The second echelon includes those officials who hold critical portfolios within the leadership and are responsible for relevant policy areas or have control over critical resources and patronage systems.
 These officials can provide advice and intelligence, but have no decision-making authority.
 They have also cultivated a close relationship with Kim Jong-un since 2010, when he became the heir apparent.
-Some within this echelon may, on occasion, be able to reach out directly to him, bypassing his gatekeepers.
-Over the next few years, as Kim Jong-un consolidates his position, many of these leaders will likely disappear from this echelon.
-But as of now, this echelon of the senior leadership includes the following.
+Some within this echelon may, on occasion, be able to reach out directly to him, bypassing his gatekeepers.117 As Kim Jong-un consolidates his position, many of these leaders will likely disappear from this echelon-possibly as soon as the next leadership meetings in March/April 2014.118 But as of now, this echelon of the senior leadership includes the following.

-There is much debate within Pyongyang watching circles on which leaders should be included in which echelons.
+116 There is much debate within Pyongyang watching circles on which leaders should be included in which echelons.
 The binning done later in this chapter represents the author's opinion based on discussions with numerous Pyongyang watchers over the years.